 The QSPA Inspiration Award: In memory of Kjell Nupen, this award acknowledges emerging graphic artists and printmakers from the Nordic countries.
 It is awarded in collaboration with master printer Bill Goldston at Universal Limited Art Editions (ULAE).
 The award was first introduced as the Kjell Nupen Memorial Grant in 2014.

 The QSPA Lifetime Award: Introduced in 2018, this is the newest addition to the QSPA awards.
 It serves as a tribute to an artist's career and lifetime contributions to graphic art and printmaking.

-In addition to providing awards to remarkable graphic artists, the QSPA works actively in a variety of different arenas to promote printmaking.
+In addition to presenting awards to exceptional graphic artists, the HM Queen Sonja Art Foundation actively engages in a variety of initiatives aimed at promoting the art of printmaking.